smtcoq/smtcoq/doc/artifact.md

 by typing `cd Desktop/smtcoq/unit-tests` from home.
 There, to open the test file run `coqide Tests_lfsc.v` in the terminal.
 This will browse you in `CoqIDE` (the Coq interactive development environment) the file where we use SMTCoq within a Coq tactic called `smt`.
-Within the CoqIDE, please use `Forward one command` button (downarrow on the top-left corner) to navigate through the sources since `Go to end` button uses a parallelization strategy which has not yet been supported by SMTCoq.
+Within the CoqIDE, please use `Forward one command` button (downarrow on the top-left corner) to navigate through the source since `Go to end` button uses a parallelization strategy which has not yet been supported by SMTCoq.
 Note also that if the background becomes green after going one command forward, this means that Coq has accepted the statement, and at the end of the session the whole file should be green.
 If Coq fails to accept any statement,